containerbuildsystem/osbs-docs/docs/admins.rst

 an external git forge, someone could force push a change to the repository or simply delete it).

+hermeto_ is successor of Cachito, it's a CLI tool, not a service like Cachito, that resolves dependencies to provide data for hermetic builds.
+Unfortunately Hermeto doesn't do Caching.

-OSBS is able to use cachito to handle the source code used to build a container image.
-The source code archive provided by cachito and the data used to perform the cachito request may then be attached to the koji build output, making it easier to track the components built in a given container image.
+OSBS is able to use Cachito or Hermeto to handle the source code used to build a container image.
+The source code archive provided by Cachito/Hermeto and the data used to perform the Cachito/Hermeto request may then be attached to the koji build output, making it easier to track the components built in a given container image.

-This section describes how to configure OSBS to use cachito as described above.
+This section describes how to configure OSBS to use Cachito/Hermeto as described above.
-:ref:`cachito-usage` describes how to get OSBS to use cachito in a specific container build, as an OSBS user.
+:ref:`cachito-usage` describes how to get OSBS to use Cachito/Hermeto in a specific container build, as an OSBS user.

 .. _configure-cachito-instance: